We can transform any space with paintings of flowers, infusing it with natural beauty, color and a sense of tranquility.

 Where ever you live or whatever you call them, it makes my heart leap to see these tough little flowers popping up on the roadsides.
 When they are blooming, we know summer has arrived.

-Flowers are one of my favorite gifts from God, whether I am growing them or painting them.
+Flowers are one of my favorite things, whether I am growing them or painting them.

 When I started teaching horticulture I found orchids in the class greenhouses.
 I quickly became infected with the orchid bug.
 They are so beautiful and make lovely flower paintings.